matloff/cdparcoord/README.md

 categorical variables.
 The inner list should contain the following variables: `int partitions`, `string vector labels`, `vector lower bounds`, `vector upper bounds`.
 The last three are optional.

+`permute` takes a dataset from `partialNA` and permutes the columns so you can find new relationships.

 ### Implementation